Luxury fashion brands grow 46% online over the last four years

 Despite losing traction online in 2018, Ted Baker has maintained steady performance as the most searched brand for the last four years; peaking in November and December respectively.
 However, recent news calls into question whether this success can be sustained, as negative reports and profits warnings cloud the brand.

-Supreme climbs higher than any established luxury brand, with 450% growth
+Supreme climbs higher than any established luxury fashion brands, with 450% growth

 Luxury streetwear brand Supreme has seen the most substantial growth of any established brand (i.e. one with search volume greater than 300,000 from 2015), climbing 24 positions in search, and achieving 450% compound annual growth rate.
 This goes some way to indicating the level of hype and fanfare around the label.
 Trading in exclusivity and scarcity, the brand’s products resell at over 1200% their retail price.
 This strategy has enabled Supreme to achieve a valuation of $1bn in 2017; an accomplishment which few fashion retailers have managed.